-Hershenson also contributed to a previous post we did about managing your mental health on a budget.
-All of the tips from that article can be applied to holiday or season-specific depression.
-One such tip Hershenson offered was about technology before bed: “Turn off the TV, computer, and your phone an hour before bed.
+One tip Hershenson previously offered to us was about technology before bed: “Turn off the TV, computer, and your phone an hour before bed.
 Technology stimulates the brain causing our minds to stay active and unable to wind down.
 Turning off technology allows us to slow down and prepares the body for rest.”

 Alisa Kamis-Brinda, psychotherapist and owner of Serenity Solutions Therapy was also a contributor to that previous mental health post.
 She directed us towards a list of tips she had written on her site for dealing with the holiday blues:

 - Get 7-9 hours of sleep each night.